gotoz/runq/README.md

 ```

 ## Installation
+runq requires a host kernel >= 4.8 with KVM and VHOST_VSOCK support enabled.
 The easiest way to build runq and to put all dependencies together is using Docker.
 For fast development cycles a regular build environment might be more
 efficient.
 For this refer to section *Developing runq* below.